 I do think it's really important early on, but I also think it's important to leave space to really mine the culture from within.
 You can't be prescriptive, and that's obvious, but don't make that mistake.
-It can't come from from the top.
+It can't come from the top.

-Simon Mainwaring: So, it has to be co-created?
+So, it has to be co-created?